mertyildiran/SCOR/README.md

 Create your first user using this form: [http://localhost:3000/users/sign_up](http://localhost:3000/users/sign_up)

-After that, set first user as admin:
+After that, set first user as the admin:

 ```Shell
 rails console